 - Director of Residence Life, or designee

-- Representatives from the Chaplain's Office, Substance Abuse Counseling Services, Institutional Access and Equity, as may be necessary
+- Representatives from Substance Abuse Counseling Services and Office of Institutional Access and Equity, as necessary

 - Representatives from other areas of the university may participate in team meetings, as requested, on an ad-hoc basis